 Carol and Ed started skiing in the Sierra in 1964.
 Still enthralled by their time in the mountains nearly thirty years later, they bought their vacation home in Northstar in 1992.
 Some of their favorite local organizations are Truckee Trails Foundation, The Truckee Donner Railroad Society, and the Humane Society of Truckee-Tahoe.
 They also support “TEMPO” at Truckee High School.

 “We work hard to set a good example of community support for our child and grandchildren,” Carol shares.
 Carol and Ed’s only daughter, Emily Geiger Salmon, is also passing the torch.
 Emily, a full-time Truckee resident, caught on to Carol’s enthusiasm for the Queen of Hearts and joined soon afterward.
 Emily went to school at Florida State University, where she met her husband, Mike.
-Their love for the mountains drew them to settle in Truckee twenty-one years ago.
-Emily and Mike have two accomplished children, Luke, fifteen, and Isabelle, thirteen.
+Their love for the mountains drew them to settle in Truckee 21 years ago.
+Emily and Mike have two accomplished children, Luke, 15, and Isabelle, 13.

 They continue to make philanthropy a priority and support causes in the school district, local nonprofit organizations, and the Boy Scouts and Girl Scouts.
 Emily says, “I love being a Queen as Tahoe Truckee Community Foundation and the Queen of Hearts dramatically improves and enhances this community and the way of life for so many people.”